Schoop hits 2 HRs, drives in 4 as Twins beat White Sox 8-2

-CHICAGO (AP) — Jonathan Schoop hit two homers and drove in four runs, Mitch Garver also connected and the slugging Minnesota Twins beat the Chicago White Sox 8-2 on Wednesday night for their fourth straight win.
+Schoop hit two homers and drove in four runs, Mitch Garver also connected and the slugging Minnesota Twins beat the Chicago White Sox 8-2 on Wednesday night for their fourth straight win.

+The 27-year-old Schoop has five homers in his last five starts, a streak that goes back to Aug.
+16. During that span, he didn’t get off the bench in six other games.

+“I just try to go to the cage and stay fresh, hit the gym and make the body stronger,” he said.
+“When I see my name in the lineup, I just go out there and enjoy the game and play hard.

 It was the 13th multihomer game of Schoop’s career and fifth this year.
 He has 21 home runs on the season to become the seventh Minnesota player with at least 20, tying a major league record.